dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Getting Started
 ---------------

-Suggestions for starting your session...
+Starting your session...

 ###Introductions

 Ask the players to introduce their characters.
-Decide whether they know each other before the adventure, or if they'll meet as the adventure progresses.
+Do they know each other?
+What do they look like?
+What were they doing in Africa?

 ###Luggage

-Ask the players to describe the possessions their characters would have:
+Ask the players to describe what their characters would have:

 * On them at all times.
 * Packed away in their _Cabins_.